 In 1930, Wheeler was insurance superintendent in Atlanta, GA, and would become assistant director of agents in charge of the southern region.
 In Atlanta, he was also a member of the NAACP, the Negro Business League, and the Omega Psi Phi Fraternity.
 Wheeler was born and raised in Nicholasville, KY, the son of Phoebe Wheeler, a former slave.
 He was the husband of Margaret Hervey (b. in 1880 in KY).

-For more see John Leonidas Wheeler in History of the American Negro and His Institutions, 1917, edited by A. B. Caldwell [online at Google Book Search]; and in An Economic Detour, by M.S.
-Stuart [online at Google Book Search].
+For more see John Leonidas Wheeler in History of the American Negro and His Institutions, 1917, edited by A. B. Caldwell [online at Google Books]; and in An Economic Detour, by M.S.
+Stuart [online at Google Books].